SaminSarker05/ToTheMoon/README.md

 Dev Log
 5/23
 Taee - Watched youtube videos with Samin on github branching and merging and explored the resources provided by Mr.K.
+Samin - Watched youtube videos with Taee on github branching and merging and explored the resources provided by Mr.K.